Configuring IP Address Range Allocations

 /28public subnets (11 usable IP addresses per AZ)

 /26private subnets (59 usable IP addresses per AZ)

-The next consideration is how many teams, and how many clusters you are likely to want.
-You should choose a network size to allocate which allows for this growth.
-Remember, you can always add further network ranges to Kore should an existing range be fully allocated.
+The next consideration is how many workspaces, and how many clusters you are likely to want.
+You should allocate a network size that allows for this growth.
+Remember, you can always add more network ranges to Wayfinder if an existing range is fully allocated.

 /16 network assignment allows for 256

 If you are likely to want to peer your Wayfinder-managed infrastructure with existing networks (on cloud or on premise), ensure that the range you select is compatible with those existing networks, i.e, it is a range delegated by your organization's network team for Wayfinder to use.
 This will ensure these networks can be peered in the future.